 With the help of an experienced California personal injury attorney, you can know whether the facts of your case allow you to file a lawsuit under California’s complex laws regarding suing a school district.

-In most states, the sovereign immunity statutes carve out specific exceptions to the law by which a plaintiff can still sue the government or another public entity.
-These exceptions are usually governed by a strict procedure which must be followed.
+In most states, the sovereign immunity statutes carve out specific exceptions to the law by which you can still sue the government or another public entity.
+These exceptions are usually governed by a strict procedure that must be followed.
 In California, that strict procedure is the California Tort Claims Act.

-Parents and students who have been injured by a private school or its employees have the right to file a personal injury lawsuit against it.
+If you or your child has been injured by a private school or its employees, you have the right to file a personal injury lawsuit against it.
 The process is very different, as a private school may not be entitled to sovereign immunity.
 Some are, especially if they receive certain state or federal funding.